-What action will be required?
+What Action will be Required?

 - Conduct a gap analysis against the requirements of the Code.

 - Amend and implement revisions to:

 - governance and oversight arrangements;

-- o remuneration framework for FX staff:
+- remuneration framework for FX staff;

 - o compliance policies and procedures;

-- o disclosure and client agreements governing FX trading;
+- disclosure and client agreements governing FX trading;

-- o risk management systems and controls;
+- risk management systems and controls;

-- o operations; and
+- operations; and

-- o business continuity processes.
+- business continuity processes.

 - Ensure personnel have been suitably trained for their roles.